 About Court Forms Online

 Court Forms Online started out with input from the Massachusetts Trial Court and Appeals Court.
-In 2020 the Appeals Court issued a standing orderofficially approving Court Forms Online for completing and Document Assembly Line community includes courts and legal legal aid organizations in Illinois, Louisiana, Maine, Michigan, Minnesota, Texas, Vermont, and more.
+In 2020 the Appeals Court issued a standing order officially approving Court Forms Online for completing and Document Assembly Line community includes courts and legal legal aid organizations in Illinois, Louisiana, Maine, Michigan, Minnesota, Texas, Vermont, and more.
 Learn more about the Document Assembly Line project.

 How does it work?